 Setting user permissions in Redshift

-This section contains the steps to create a new user to access the Redshift cluster and create temporary tables in it.
+This section contains the steps to create a new user to access the Redshift cluster and create tables in it.

-The username and password provided earlier while creating the Redshift cluster should be strictly used for administration purposes.
-RudderStack will create a different user to enable access to Redshift.
-This also helps RudderStack keep the queries separate as well as maintain an audit log.
+RudderStack recommends creating a new user to enable access to Redshift.
+This also helps you keep the queries separate as well as maintain an audit log.

 Click the Editor option in the left pane.
 You can run the queries to create a new user to access the Redshift cluster in the Query editor:

--- create a user named "rudder" RudderStack can use to access Redshift
+-- create a new user named "rudder"

 Setting up network and security access